What is Fixed Wire/Installation Testing?

 What is Thermographic Imaging?

-Thermal Imaging, also known as thermography, is the production of infrared or heat pictures which can pick up concerns which are often invisible to the naked eye.
-Potential problems are highlighted where there is an excess of heat being released by a component.If left undetected, these can result in failure and in extreme cases fire.
+Thermal Imaging, also known as thermography, is the production of infrared or heat pictures which can pick up images which are often invisible to the naked eye.
+Potential problems are highlighted where there is an excess of heat being released by a component, which if left undetected can result in failure and in extreme cases fire.

 Thermal Imaging can detect: